AdamantiumCode/GameOfLife/README.md

 B - birth.
 In this parameter, you must specify a list with the values ​​of "live neighbors" at which a new cell may appear

 S - survival.
 In this parameter, you must specify a list with the values ​​of "living neighbors" at which the cell will continue to live

+## Hot keys

+"p" - pauses the game

+"с" - cleans the field of cells

+"r" - restarting the playing field

+"f" - fills the field with cells without changing the game settings

+"m" - max fps in game

+"\+" - increases fps by 2 units

+"\-" - reduces fps by 2 units

+## Mouse click

+You can click mouse and hover over the screen to spawn the cells